mein-lee/jekflix-template/pages/about.md

 I transferred into Cal at the height of the Covid-19 pandemic and spent my first year studying remotely with a 15-hour timezone difference.
 Within the same year, I participated in and won a Hackathon, completed a research project, ran a [small online business](https://earnament.wixsite.com/earnament), secured an on-campus job as a Data Peer Consultant, and scored an Amazon internship.
 I am so glad I took these shots!

 My hobbies are binge-watching Netflix, playing tennis, and editing videos.
-Fun facts about me: I like eating raw garlic, my favorite colors are green and brown, and I am a cat-lover (I watch cat memes all the time).
+Fun facts about me: I speak three languages, can recite the alphabet backwards within 20 seconds, and have traveled to 4/7 continents.
+Also, I love cats.

 To get to know me better, *Binge Read* my blog!
 You can also add my socials which are all linked at the bottom of each page.